Repmak/Connect-4/README.md

 - Connect 4 pyglet v2.py: The UI in this version is nearly fully completed, and does not change much throughout future versions.
 The AI randomly chooses a column for its turn.
 - Connect 4 pyglet v3 (folder): This version makes use of two classes to separate the front end and backend code.
 In this version, the AI still does not make use of a minimax algorithm, though the structure of the current code will permit future versions of the code to remain readable and modular.
 - Connect 4 pyglet v4 (folder): This version makes use of a minimax algorithm.
 There are still some minor improvements that are made in the latest version.
 - Connect 4 pyglet v5 (folder): This is the most recent version of the game.
-The backend uses the algorithm from minimax v5.
+The backend uses a similar implementation to the algorithm from minimax v5.
 The AI is not perfect and is capable of winning against me roughly 50% of the time.

 # Self-evaluation: why minimax v5 works best and how my algorithm can be improved
 Firstly, let's address why minimax v6 causes the AI to perform worse.
 By terminating a branch from generating future turns once a win is found, the algorithm will not be able to check for forced wins through 2 or more threats.
 This is simply because the 2nd, 3rd, etc win will never be identified since the branch will have already been interrupted.